aloktripathi008/zen-repo/ReadMe.md

 Terraform Scripts are stored directly on zen-repo.
 Kops command is in kops-create.md file

-And Kubernetes deployement files for Frontend, Backend and Database are inside application-repo
+And Kubernetes deployement files for Frontend, Backend and Database are inside application-repo.

+Frontend url : myapp.zentest.space